History of Our Agency

 7th Executive Director

-In 2009, Michelle L. Bronson became and is the current agency’s 7th Executive Director.
+In 2009, Michelle L. Bronson became the agency’s 7th Executive Director.

 Services & Programs

-During Michelle L. Bronson’s time, the agency continues to thrive with different services and programs, including Reaching Out and Communicating with our Kids (ROCK) and Employment.
-These are still currently being provided to the Deaf and Hard of Hearing Community.
+During Michelle L. Bronson’s time, the agency continues to thrive with different services and programs, including Reaching Out and Communicating with our Kids (ROCK) and Youth Employment Services (YES!).
+These services and programs are still being provided to the Deaf and Hard of Hearing Community.

 Holiday Luncheon Returns

-Near the end of 2009, DHHSC brought back a holiday event, which as since became our annual Holiday Luncheon.
+Near the end of 2009, DHHSC brought back a holiday event, which has since become our annual Holiday Luncheon.

 30 Years of Service

-On November 1, 2014, DHHSC has reached its anniversary of many years of services to the public including the Deaf and Hard of Hearing Community.
+On November 1, 2014, DHHSC had provided 30 years of services to the public, including the Deaf and Hard of Hearing Community.

 1st Retirement